ninjabcsolution/strikezone-automation/Phase Details/Sales_Signal_Diagnostic_Client_Interview_Questions.md

 ## Part 1: Quick Overview (Say This First)

-*Give the client a brief summary before diving into questions:*
+*Give a brief summary before diving into questions:*

 ---

-"Here's the Sales Signal Diagnostic in a nutshell: Your client uploads 3 years of customer data from their ERP, and our system analyzes it to find their best customers, who's growing, who's stable, and what traits they have in common.
+"Here's the Sales Signal Diagnostic in a nutshell: User uploads 3 years of customer data from their ERP, and our system analyzes it to find their best customers, who's growing, who's stable, and what traits they have in common.
 Then we package everything into professional deliverables – an executive PDF, a slide deck, and data files they can use for targeting.
 Finally, you walk them through the insights in a readout session.
 After that, they can optionally expand into look-alike prospecting and outreach automation."

 ---